Afton, Michigan: Geography

 Afton is a rural community in Cheboygan County in Northern Michigan.
-The community is centered along M-68, in which the highway at this point forms the boundary between Ellis Township to the south and Koehler Township to the north.
+The community is centered along M-68.
+The highway at this point forms the boundary between Ellis Township to the south and Koehler Township to the north.
 Interstate 75 runs about 6.0 mi to the west along M-68 and is directly accessible via exit 310 in Indian River.

 Afton sits at an elevation of 787 ft above sea level.

 Other nearby unincorporated communities include Legrand to the northeast, Fingerboard Corner and Tower to the east, and Indian River to the northwest.
 The nearest incorporated municipalities are the village of Wolverine 11.5 mi to the southwest and the city of Onaway 13.5 mi to the east via roadway.

 The community is located within the Pigeon River watershed region, which is a tributary of the large Mullett Lake to the northwest.
 The main branch of the Pigeon River flows to the west, while the middle branch of the Little Pigeon River flows to the east of the community.
 The smaller Kimberly Creek flows within closer proximity to the east of the community.

 Afton contains its own post office located at 498 M-68 in the center of the community.
 The post office uses the 49705 ZIP Code, which serves the majority of Koehler Township, the eastern portion of Ellis Township, and the western portion of Walker Township.
 The ZIP Code also serves very small areas in western Waverly Township and Forest Township, as well as northern areas in Nunda Township.

 The community is served by two separate public school districts.
 The areas to the south and west are served by Wolverine Community Schools, while the areas to the north and east are served by Indian Lakes Schools.